jkd28/jkd28.github.io/_posts/2017-1-31-EXIF-Viewer.md

 After compilation through `gcc` the utility can be run with `./exifview image_argument.jpg`

 You can view my code for this project [here](EXIF-Viewer-Code.html "EXIF Viewer Code")

+All-in-all, this project was not horribly difficult; however, I did gain a better understanding of the C language.
+The main challenges were in figuring out the exact layout of the TIFF tags and correctly gatherin the EXIF information as a whole.
+These challenges were relatively easy to overcome through testing and reading documentation provided by my instructor.